ADHD and Trauma: Untangling Causes, Symptoms & Treatments

 Imagine the intricate complexities of a spider’s web — one thread attaches to dozens of others; pull just one silky strand and the entire web collapses.
 Living with attention deficit hyperactivity disorder (ADHD or ADD) and trauma can feel similar — the symptoms are so intertwined a single tug may cause the whole thing to cave in.

-Studies show that experiencing trauma increases a patient’s chances of being diagnosed with ADHD.1 What’s more, teasing out the origins of a patient’s trauma — and assessing its impact on the brain and body — can be complicated since many symptoms of trauma overlap with (and may be caused by) ADHD.1 Symptoms shared by ADHD and trauma include:
+Studies show that experiencing trauma increases a patient’s chances of being diagnosed with ADHD.1 What’s more, teasing out the origins of a patient’s trauma — and assessing its impact on the brain and body — can be complicated since many symptoms of trauma overlap with (and may be caused by) ADHD.1 Symptoms shared by ADHD and trauma, and often ADHD and PTSD, include:

 - Difficulty concentrating